 Essentials in Literature

 Each course is presented in four units: fiction, nonfiction (or drama), study of a novel, and poetry or figurative language.
-To give you an idea of the diversity of the literature used in these courses, these are some of the literary works studied in Essentials in Literature 9: short stories such as “The Secret Life of Walter Mitty,” “The Monkey’s Paw,” and “The Bet;” nonfiction articles such as “Charles Martel Biography,” “Farewell Letter to the Pilgrims,” and “Book Review: A Wrinkle in Time” by NPR Staff; the complete novel The Hobbit; and poems such as “Dreams” and “Red Roses” by Langston Hughes, “Still I Rise” by Maya Angelou, and “Sonnet 29” by Shakespeare.
+To give you an idea of the diversity of the literature used in these courses, these are some of the literary works studied in Level 9: short stories such as “The Secret Life of Walter Mitty,” “The Monkey’s Paw,” and “The Bet,” nonfiction articles such as “Charles Martel Biography,” “Farewell Letter to the Pilgrims,” and “Book Review: A Wrinkle in Time” by NPR Staff; the complete novel The Hobbit; and poems such as “Dreams” and “Red Roses” by Langston Hughes, “Still I Rise” by Maya Angelou, and “Sonnet 29” by Shakespeare.
 As you can see, the literary works are both old and new.

 Students will generally spend five or six days on each literary work, with additional time allotted for the novel.
 Lessons for each literary work consist of activities to be completed before the student reads the work, while they are reading the work, and after they read.
-Students can complete some activities directly in their worktext for Levels 7 through 9 and on resource book pages for higher grade levels.
+Students complete some activities directly in their worktext for Levels 7 through 9 and on resource book pages for higher grade levels.
 Many of these responses are written on graphic organizers that make the process simpler.
-However, students at all levels will need a separate notebook for writing out lengthier responses or assignments or they might use a computer.
+However, students at all levels will need a separate notebook for writing out lengthier responses or assignments, or they might use a computer.

 Vocabulary lists are provided near the beginning of each study.
 Students are directed through a variety of activities with each group of vocabulary words, activities that are much more interesting than simply looking up definitions.
 For example, sometimes students are told to write definitions of vocabulary words as they come across them in stories.
 They are to use context clues to assist them.
 After reading the story, they compare their definitions with definitions from a dictionary.

-Students can work independently through most of the coursework, but they are frequently directed to discuss an assignment with a classmate or with a teacher.
+Students can work independently through most of the coursework, but they are frequently directed to discuss an assignment with a classmate or teacher.
 A parent or teacher will also need to correct student work.

 The courses teach literary analysis while trying to avoid promoting any particular value system or point of view.
 Parents or teachers might choose to add discussion to address values that are presented or implied in some of the literary works.